MBahrSNC/mega/README.md

 This scoped application contains one table (MJML Templates), and one business rule.

-When you save a MJML Template, ServiceNow makes a REST call to api.mjml.io with your email template and placeholders for your variables.
+When you save a MJML Template, ServiceNow makes a REST call to https://mjml-netlify.netlify.app/.netlify/functions/mjml with your email template and placeholders for your variables.
+What do you mean we're sending it to a place?!
+[Here's the code](https://github.com/jacebenson/netlify-mjml/blob/main/src/functions/mjml.js), you can fork this and run your own lambda to do it.

 What is placeholder?
 A placeholder is a bit of text surrounded by two curly brackets `{{mjml.test}}`